felixalacampagne/flactagger/README.md

 - since we are going back to the future it now relies on JAXB which has become an external dependency

-  To keep FLACtagger a standalone (aka executable) jar the dependent libraries are included in the FLACtagger jar file when it is built using the any script 'mkjar.xml'.
+  To keep FLACtagger a standalone (aka executable) jar the dependent libraries are included in the FLACtagger jar file when it is built using the ant script 'mkjar.xml'.

   The dependent libraries can be downloaded with maven and the 'pom.xml' and specifying 'dependency:copy-dependencies' as the goal.
 I haven't found a way to use maven to get the jar files